PaluMacil/hothothot/README.md

 ### Analysis

-When performing benchmarking with CUDA, I experienced no speedup and even a slowdown before attempting omptimizations.
+When performing benchmarking with CUDA, I experienced no speedup and even a slowdown before attempting optimisations.

 #### Checking Correctness